opensearch-project/ml-commons/docs/tutorials/semantic_search/asymmetric_embedding_model.md

-# Topic
+# Tutorial: Generating Embeddings Using a Local Asymmetric Embedding Model in OpenSearch

-This tutorial shows how to generate embeddings using a local asymmetric embedding model in OpenSearch implemented in a Docker container .
+This tutorial demonstrates how to generate text embeddings using an asymmetric embedding model in OpenSearch, implemented within a Docker container.
+The example model used in this tutorial is the multilingual `intfloat/multilingual-e5-small` model from Hugging Face.
+You will learn how to prepare the model, register it in OpenSearch, and run inference to generate embeddings.

-Note: Replace the placeholders that start with `your_` with your own values.
+> **Note**: Make sure to replace all placeholders (e.g., `your_`) with your specific values.

-# Steps
+---

+## Prerequisites

+- Docker Desktop installed and running on your local machine.
+- Basic familiarity with Docker and OpenSearch.
+- Access to the Hugging Face model `intfloat/multilingual-e5-small` (or another model of your choice).
+---

-## 1. Spin up a docker OpenSearch Cluster
+## Step 1: Spin Up a Docker OpenSearch Cluster

-With docker you can create a multi node cluster follow this docker-compose file as an example https://opensearch.org/docs/latest/install-and-configure/install-opensearch/docker/#sample-docker-compose-file-for-development
-.Make sure you have docker desktop installed
+To run OpenSearch in a local development environment, you can use Docker and a pre-configured `docker-compose` file.

 ### a.
-Update cluster settings
+Update Cluster Settings

-The current step uses a docker-compose file that uses two opensearch Non-ML nodes.
-This requires you to update cluster settings so you can run a model.
+Before proceeding, ensure your cluster is configured to allow registering models.
+You can do this by updating the cluster settings via the following request:

 ```
 PUT _cluster/settings
 {